 Dance Mogul: What was it like to perform at the CIAA?

-Jerod Fewell: Being able to perform at CIAA which is one of the biggest events that happens in the south I don’t think one word can describe what type of feeling that was but to be in the presence of thousands of people and to share the same stage as celebrities was just DOPENESS!!
+Jerod Fewell: Being able to perform at CIAA which is one of the biggest events that happen in the south I don’t think one word can describe what type of feeling that was but to be in the presence of thousands of people and to share the same stage as celebrities were just DOPENESS!!

 Dance Mogul: What advice do you have for up and coming dancers?

 Jerod Fewell: My advice for up and coming dancers would be never to give up because there will be times if not more than once or twice where you will get rejected, so when that does happen and it will trust me I’ve been there LOL but that doesn’t mean you’re not good just means that you can be great and that something better is down the road for you, you just have to work hard and perfect your craft to make yourself better.
 Don’t limit yourself step outside that box.